rosschapman/internetross/_drafts/tiltw-dec30-jan3.md

 # RoR
 ## Forms
 I'm staring at this form button...then I click it and the text changes from "Save" to "Please wait..."
-With some digging I discover that Rails does some special stuff with attributes declared on form tags:
+With some digging I discover that Rails offers an easy way to add scripted UI interactions to your forms by adding attributes in form tags.
+Like so:

 {% highlight ruby %}
 <%= form.submit 'Save', disable_with: 'Please wait...', disabled: true, class: 'button' %>
 {% endhighlight %}

-Some of these attributes, such as `disabled: true', hook to an [“unobtrusive scripting adapter for jQuery”](http://github.com/rails/jquery-ujs/).
+Some of these attributes, such as `disabled: true', hook to a Rails Bread [“unobtrusive scripting adapter for jQuery”](http://github.com/rails/jquery-ujs/).
 These adapters are a small library of jQuery scripts that handle various form UI, like a disabled state, and even data transportation methods.
 You can specify transport method (POST, GET, DELETE, etc...) by simply adding a form tag in your html.
 Some call it magic.

 # jQuery